5 tips for feeding big families as a single mum

 With all of the challenges being a single mother brings, finding the time to prepare adequate meals for one or more children is chief among them.
 If you have one child, it might not be too hard to manage – but multiple kids (who each might require different meal considerations) can sometimes seem impossible to get on top of.

-Of course, we’d love to be able to make elaborate, delicious meals like this spaghetti marinara every night – but sometimes managing high energy kids makes it challenging.
+Of course, we’d love to be able to make spaghetti marinara every night, but sometimes managing high energy kids makes it challenging.
 The frustrating truth is; making sure our kids are eating fresh, nutritious meals each night is a lot easier said than done.

 If you have a child or multiple children with specific allergies, then your workload gets bigger and more complex.
 The older your kids are, the more food they’ll need – but they’ll also probably be less picky and can prepare their own breakfasts, as well as help with dinner time.